 Revealing Earth Systems: Integrating Spatial and Temporal Data

-This workshop stretches across disciplinary boundaries and focuses on elements that are common to the diverse disciplines and applications within geodesy and seismology.
-It highlights synergies between the geodetic and seismic communities in time, space, and methods for approaching datasets and changes in the Earth System.
-It provides an opportunity to learn about cutting edge research, engage with other members of the community, and expand technical skills.
+This workshop stretches across disciplinary boundaries and focuses on elements that are common to the diverse disciplines and applications within the geodesy and seismology communities.
+It highlights synergies between the geodesy and seismic communities in time, space, and methods for approaching datasets and changes in the Earth System.

 Dates